Wayne Shanklin: Music career

 In the early 1950s, Shanklin wrote with Al Sherman as well as Sherman's sons, Robert and Richard, who worked under pseudonyms at the time.
 Shanklin also contributed music to a number of films: "Kiss Me Quick" was featured in the 1957 Randolph Scott western Shoot-Out at Medicine Bend and "I Leaned On A Man" was sung by Virginia Mayo in The Big Land.

 Shanklin founded the independent record label Signet Records in Los Angeles in 1959.
 One of the label's early successes was a song written by Shanklin, "The Big Hurt", which became a #3 hit in early 1960 for Miss Toni Fisher, and is also claimed to be the first commercial use of the production phasing technique known as "flanging".

-Shanklin wrote several hit songs, including "Primrose Lane" (1959), recorded by Jerry Wallace, and "Jezebel", recorded by Frankie Laine in 1951.
-Shanklin's best-known composition is the song "Chanson D'Amour (Song of Love)".
+Shanklin wrote several hit songs, including "Primrose Lane", recorded by Jerry Wallace in 1959, and "Jezebel", recorded by Frankie Laine in 1951.
+Shanklin's best-known composition was "Chanson D'Amour (Song of Love)".
 It was first recorded in 1958 in two competing versions by Art and Dotty Todd and The Fontane Sisters, both of which were successful.
+Also in 1958, Shanklin co-wrote, with Herman L. Harris, Plas Johnson’s "Downstairs" (Capitol Records 4251).

 Shanklin composed the original music for the 1961 film Angel Baby, starring George Hamilton and Mercedes McCambridge.
 Shanklin also wrote Miss Toni Fisher's 1962 single "West of the Wall", which dealt with the partition of East and West Germany and the erection of the Berlin Wall (although the same melody and arrangement were used previously for an obscure Fisher single on Signet called "Toot Toot Amore").

 Covers

 "Chanson D'Amour (Song of Love)" was later covered by The Lettermen in the 1960s and was revived with great success by vocal jazz quartet The Manhattan Transfer in 1976.
 Also covered in 1958 by Ray Hartley on harpsichord with the David Terry Orchestra and produced by RCA Victor's Eddie Heller.

 "Jezebel" was covered (as an instrumental) by Australian teenage guitar prodigy Rob E.G. in 1963, as well as by Herman's Hermits in 1967.
+A 1967 version by the Canadian band Witness Inc. reached number 34 in Canada.
 Shanklin's son Windsor and his band Jaz Dyin recorded a cover of "Jezebel" in 1983.

 "Primrose Lane" was used as the theme song for the 1971-72 sitcom The Smith Family, sung by Mike Minor.

 Shanklin's songs were used in several recent films: "Primrose Lane" in Primary Colors (1998) and "Chanson D'Amour" in Eyes Wide Shut (1999).

 Anna Calvi covered "Jezebel" which was released on Domino Records on October 11, 2010.